haleemaahmad/Telling-Stories-w-Data/CritiqueByDesign.md

 #### Explanation

 ## STEP Four: Test the solution.
+I sent the wireframe drawing to 5 users ranging between the ages of 21-35.
+I received feedback from 4 individuals in time for submission.
+I sent this alongside a worksheet with the questions discussed later.
+No background or context on the data was provided.
+The feedback is listed below.

 ### User Feedback
 #### Question 1: Can you tell me what you think this is?